djWhoCodes-DJ/C-Language/01_NOTES_LowLevel_Vs_HighLevel.md

 ## Low Level Language

 #### Machine Level Language
-- Written according to the system architecture
+- Written according to the `system architecture`
-- Execution is fast.
+- Execution is `fast`.
 No need of compilation
 - Hard to understand by humans
-- Programs are not portable, because of different instruction set sizes
+- Programs are `not portable`, because of different instruction set sizes